310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% bubble Kanata %}
 chiaki~♪

-i Sent the children back home. i only went up to the station[^1] for the Train, though.
+i Sent the children back home. i only went up to the station for the Train, though.[^1]

 i’ve completed my mission! will you praise me, chiaki? ♪